 The meanings of Image size, File size (KB) and Standard are the same.
-(See page 5-64, Video Summary Tooltip Ctrl+U.)
+(See page 5-68, Video-frame summary tooltip Ctrl+U.)

 The other items displayed are:

 Total frames.
 The total decoded frames in the sequence.

 Total time (secs).
 The total time in seconds from the start to the end of the sequence, calculated as if the sequence were playing normally (MTS4EA keeps track of the playing time, regardless of whether the sequence is paused at some point or played in fast forward mode).